Skip to content

 Images: Ella Riden

-Defra’s new Farming in Protected Landscapes programme will run until March 2024, and is open to all farmers and land managers within Arnside & Silverdale AONB.
+Defra’s new Farming in Protected Landscapes programme will run until March 2025, and is open to all farmers and land managers within Arnside & Silverdale National Landscape.
 Through the programme, farmers and land managers will be supported to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.

 Further information can be found on the Defra website.

-• Arnside & Silverdale AONB Farming in Protected Landscapes Guidance for Applicants December 2021
+• Arnside & Silverdale National Landscape Farming in Protected Landscapes Programme Guidance for Applicants July 2023

-• Arnside & Silverdale AONB Farming in Protected Landscapes Management Plan Priorities December 2021
+• Arnside & Silverdale National Landscape Farming in Protected Landscapes Management Plan Priorities December 2021

-• Arnside & Silverdale AONB Farming in Protected Landscapes Application Form December 2021 (sample)
+• Arnside & Silverdale National Landscape Farming in Protected Landscapes Application Form Jan 2024 SAMPLE

 For an editable version of the application form please contact us directly.